Skip to content

 Share

-“Headless” and “composable” get used interchangeably in vendor marketing.
-They’re not the same thing.
-Headless is an architectural pattern — separating frontend from backend via APIs.
-Composable is a design philosophy — assembling best-of-breed components instead of buying a monolithic suite.
+People throw “headless” and “composable” around like they mean the same thing.
+They don’t.
+Headless is an architectural pattern: you separate the frontend from the backend via APIs.
+Composable is a design philosophy: you assemble best-of-breed components instead of buying one monolithic suite.

 You can be headless without being composable.
-You can be composable without being fully headless.
-Understanding the distinction matters because it determines your architecture, team structure, and vendor strategy.
+You can be composable without going fully headless.
+And getting this wrong early will mess up your architecture, your team structure, and your vendor strategy for years.

 TL;DR: Headless commerce decouples the frontend from the backend via APIs.
 Composable commerce assembles best-of-breed services into a modular platform.
 They’re complementary, not synonymous.
 Ninety-one per cent of organisations increased composable/MACH infrastructure investment last year, with 90% reporting ROI met or exceeded expectations (MACH Alliance, 2025).
 SAP Commerce Cloud supports both patterns through OCC APIs and its extension framework.